PhilippPro/PhilippPro.github.io/_posts/2020-7-8-catboost_better_than_the_rest.md

 ## Algorithm versions

-The algorithms are used with their most actual version on first of March. **checkpoint** R package is used to obtain the correct versions on these dates for the packages available on CRAN.
+The algorithms are used with their most actual version on first of March. **checkpoint** R package is used to obtain the correct versions on this date for the packages available on CRAN.
 For the other I took the version on github available on this date.

 ## Parameter settings

 I use the algorithms mainly with their default parameter settings:

-- **catboost** is used with its default settings
+- **catboost** is used with its package default settings
-- On the **lightgbm** page it is recommended to use the following setting, which I use: nrounds=500, learning_rate=0.1, num_threads=5
+- On the **lightgbm** page it is recommended to use the following settings, which I use: nrounds=500, learning_rate=0.1, num_threads=5
 - For xgboost I use their default setting with 500 rounds (**xgboost_def**)
-- Moreover I set up a second xgboost version (**xgboost_best**) with the best parameter settings that I obtained in on of my [papers](http://www.jmlr.org/papers/volume20/18-444/18-444.pdf).
+- Moreover I set up a second xgboost version (**xgboost_best**) with the best parameter settings that I obtained in on of my [publications](http://www.jmlr.org/papers/volume20/18-444/18-444.pdf).
 These are: nrounds=500, eta=0.0518715, subsample=0.8734055, booster="gbtree", max_depth=11, min_child_weight=1.750185, colsample_bytree=0.7126651, colsample_bylevel=0.6375492.

 ## Multi threading

-All algorithms provide parallel execution on several CPUs.
+All algorithms provide parallel execution on several CPU threads.
 I used 5 threads for each algorithm.

 ## Adjustments for categorical data